vbauermann/angularjs-tabs/README.md

 </div>
 ```
 ### Demo
-visit <a href="http://vbauermann.github.io/angularjs-tabs/">http://vbauermann.github.io/angularjs-tabs/</a> to see the directive in action
+Visit <a href="http://vbauermann.github.io/angularjs-tabs/">http://vbauermann.github.io/angularjs-tabs/</a> to see the directive in action